wmayner/marbl/README.md

 represented as permutations of the sequence `[0, 1, 2, ..., n]`.
 The new dimension index is defined to be the image of the old dimension index under this lexicographically-least permutation.

+Dimension indices must be represented as integers (not floating-point values, as in TPMs).

 Thus for each child of the covered node, we have an array where the first element is the image of the index of the covered node's dimension in the